-Although not technically in London (but it’s very neat so I’m still counting it!) you’ll find Windsor Castle, which is, in my opinion, the best of all the royal palaces in London!
-Getting to Windsor from central London takes around 50 minutes on the train, and it’s super easy!
+Although not technically in London (but it’s very near so I’m still counting it!) you’ll find Windsor Castle, which is, in my opinion, one of the best palaces to visit in London!

 Whilst at Windsor Castle, be sure to allocate time to stroll the Royal Gardens, discover St George’s Chapel (the burial site of many of England’s Kings) and peruse the Royal Collection of Art.

-Eltham Palace is definitely one of the best royal palaces in London if you’re looking to get off the beaten path.
+Eltham Palace is definitely one of the best palaces in London if you’re looking to get off the beaten path.

 It was regularly used by the Tudor courts for the Christmas celebrations, so if you’re visiting London at Christmas, be sure to visit Eltham Palace to follow in their footsteps!

 Unlike most royal palaces in London, Eltham Palace was almost completely redecorated when a non-royal couple, the Courtaulds, acquired the lease to the palace in the 1930s.